 I am driving to a job this am... it's a big commercial.
-(I work in the entertainment business.)
-I am listening to my car radio, KPCC/NPR to a call-in show, where a patient advocate (publicizing her book) is talking about whether or not one should question an MD's diagnosis.
-Well, having experienced my daughter being serially misdiagnosed by 24 different doctors, I have strong opinions about parents advocating for their child and insisting upon a diagnosis that fits ALL of the symptoms, not just the ones they can make into individual diseases.
+I'm listening to my car radio, KPCC/NPR to a call-in show, where a patient advocate (publicizing her book) is talking about whether or not one should question an MD's diagnosis.
+Well, hell, YEAH!
+I have strong opinions about parents advocating for their child and insisting upon a diagnosis that fits ALL of the symptoms, not just the ones they can make into individual diseases.
 It's a stand that can make you unpopular with doctors.
-Too bad.
+I know.
+Well, too bad.

 Rodeo Drive is a VERY rarefied atmosphere, and you better have a permit to shoot there or else.
 The producers had obtained a valid permit, we all dressed up in our best jeans, and we still had four visits from the Permit Enforcers.
 One grinning cop had just come from busting a hapless Japanese film crew.
 The fresh notch on his gun handle did not escape me.

 Tired of paying $84 a month for DirecTV?
 Hate to tell ya, but there's no way to cancel it online, so forget it.
 You can spend money online with DirecTV a zillion different ways, but you can't cancel.
 You have to call them.